3 Reasons Why Makeup For Men Is A Good Idea

 It’s Nothing New

 In the 21st Century, makeup for men is often touted as a new trend, when in actual fact men have been wearing makeup for thousands of years.
 It was widely used by both genders for millennia from around 4000 BCE where Egyptian men would commonly use eye liner makeup in the shape of elaborate cat eye designs to symbolise wealth and power.
-There are many online articles that cover this in more detail, but the point is that throughout human history there are many instances in a number of civilizations where makeup was seen as a way to enhance masculinity.
+There are many online articles that cover this in more detail, but the point is that throughout human history there are many instances in a number of civilisations where makeup was seen as a way to enhance masculinity.

 The turning point can be traced back to the reign of Queen Victoria I where she formally denounced the use of makeup as “vulgar” and “impolite.”
 It was during this period where the ridicule of men wearing makeup began, which lead to the regression of its use, particularly by males.
 This was in part due to royal opinions but religious influences also had a part to play where makeup was considered to be the “work of the devil.”